FILM – A LEVEL

 WHAT WE OFFER

-We aim for approximately 70% of our students gaining A – B grades at both A/S and A2 levels (the national average for Media Studies is closer to 40%).
+We aim for approximately 70% of our students gaining A – B grades at A level (the national average for Media Studies is closer to 40%).

 WHAT WE DO

 Naturally, if you do Film Studies at Chatham Girls’ Grammar, you will look at a wide range of films (and other media products) in the classroom, ranging from classic Hollywood to British cinema; silent film and European film.
 Documentaries are also part of the syllabus.

 Alongside other appropriate trips to the cinema or to see national exhibitions, every year our Film Dept (in conjunction with MEBP) organises the successful Medway Film and Media Conference which takes place at the Central Theatre in Chatham in November (something we have been doing for over 17 years).

 The most recent event which was attended by over 400 students from local schools and colleges, focused on gender.
 Students are encouraged to present at the conference and also contribute articles to the very impressive programme which is available on the day.

 We are lucky at Chatham Grammar School for Girls to have our own (very small) film and media gallery - the lovely and unique Tate Monroe gallery where we host exhibitions of film and media products (the only school in the country to display Walt Disney’s autograph at one point) and occasionally host lunchtime events including poetry readings, art exhibitions, talks and, best of all, music recitals.

 There is also a brilliant “life-sized” Marilyn Monroe standee in the gallery, which was kindly donated by former Year 13 Media students.

 Film Studies fits in with creative subjects at A Level like Media, Art and Photography; essay based subjects like English Lit, History, Government and Politics and Sociology, although some of you might like to choose it as a “different” fourth choice.